Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Steamboat Springs tends to get a much higher snowfall each year on average when compared with Aspen.

-Ski lift queues also tend to be much shorter in Steamboat Springs.
-You may have to wait in a queue for a ski lift in Aspen.
+I pretty much always had to wait in a queue for a ski lift in Aspen.

 Aspen has a much higher overall skiable area compared with Steamboat Springs.
 Aspen has 4 separate mountains perfect for every level of skier including Snowmass, Buttermilk, Aspen Highlands & Aspen Mountain.